sfc-gh-eraigosa/dcos-demo-dpipe/README.md

    ```
    NOTE: These keys can not be encrypted, as the DC/OS installation will be using them for an unattended installation.
 1. run vagrant up!  `vagrant up` in the root directory of this project.
+1. At this point, you might want to take snap shots of all VMs so that you can repeat the DC/OS deployment iteratively with different configurations.

 ## What does this project do?